goatandsheep/McMaster_Notes/SFWR_ENG_3BB4.md

 **Distributed Software**:

-We represent models of concurrency using finite state machines.
+We represent models of concurrency using finite state machines (a.k.a.
+FSP).

 Threads
 -------